10 Climbing Tips From the Head Routesetter

 The same goes for watching yourself!
 Have a partner (who isn’t also belaying you) film you with a smart phone or similar device.
 Watch your footage and pick apart your climbing with an open, constructive attitude.

-Be nice you yourself
+Be nice to yourself

 Remember that getting to the top doesn’t mean the climbing was its best, and that falling doesn’t have to be considered a failure.
 While it’s perfectly normal to holler, curse, maybe throw a fist in the air if you fall off your project, remember to come back to the climbing and examine what happened.
 Allow yourself to go through the emotional process, and then with a cool head, try to remember what went wrong about the climb, AND what went right!